You need to file an amended return. We've received information not reported on your tax return.

 Why did it take you so long to contact me about this matter?

-Our computer systems match the information you report on your tax return with information reported by employers, banks, businesses, and others.
+We match the information you report on your tax return with information reported by employers, banks, businesses, and others.
 This matching takes several months to complete.

 Tips for next year